jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Introduction

 \section{Introduction}

-Since its inception in 1987 \cite{Greengard1987AFA}, the Fast Multipole Method (FMM) has been successfully used to massively speed up a variety of numerical tasks.
-This ranges from the particle simulations the algorithm was initially designed to solve, to convolutions with arbitrary kernels via kernel-independent volume FMM formulations \cite{Ying2004AKA} or even purely algebraic use cases such as fast matrix multiplication \cite{Yokota2015FastMM}.
+Since its inception in 1987 \cite{greengardFastAlgorithmParticle1987}, the Fast Multipole Method (FMM) has been successfully used to massively speed up a variety of numerical tasks.
+This ranges from the particle simulations the algorithm was initially designed to solve, to convolutions with arbitrary kernels via kernel-independent volume FMM formulations \cite{yingKernelindependentAdaptiveFast2004} or even purely algebraic use cases such as fast matrix multiplication \cite{yokotaFastMultipoleMethod2015}.
 Implementations of the algorithm must maintain a fine balance between far- and near-field interactions to maximize performance for a given accuracy.
 Furthermore, while the FMM can be parallelized efficiently, adaptive variants in particular require careful consideration to remain efficient.
 As a result, performant yet flexible FMM codes are often rather involved and difficult to develop.
-Notable examples here include exafmm \cite{Wang2021ExaFMMAH}, pvfmm \cite{Malhotra2015PVFMMAP} and scalfmm \cite{Blanchard2015ScalFMMAG}.
+Notable examples here include pvfmm \cite{malhotraPVFMMParallelKernel2015}, exafmm \cite{wangExaFMMHighperformanceFast2021} and scalfmm \cite{blanchardScalFMMGenericParallel2015}.

-With the rise of machine learning, Python libraries such as pytorch \cite{Paszke2019PyTorchAI} or JAX \cite{jax2018github} seek to offer efficient GPU-parallel execution with comparatively little coding effort.
-Increasingly, this is also exploited for non-machine-learning tasks (see e.g. the "Awesome JAX" \cite{awesomejax} list of software using JAX).
+With the rise of machine learning, Python libraries such as pytorch \cite{paszkePyTorchImperativeStyle2019} or JAX \cite{bradburyJAXComposableTransformations2018} seek to offer efficient GPU-parallel execution with comparatively little coding effort.
+Increasingly, this is also exploited for non-machine-learning tasks (see e.g. the "Awesome JAX" \cite{AwesomeJAXGithub2020} list of software using JAX).
 Another benefit of such frameworks is the availability of automatic differentiation, which can be used to compute gradients for inverse-design problems.
 In this work, we detail the implementation of jaxFMM, an adaptive point charge FMM library for the Laplace kernel written in JAX.
-Through JAX's just-in-time compilation, only roughly 600 lines of code yield an adaptive and GPU-parallel implementation of the FMM, with additional features such as periodic boundary conditions or arbitrary evaluation positions.
+Through JAX's just-in-time compilation, only roughly 800 lines of code yield a flexible, adaptive and GPU-parallel implementation of the FMM.

-We begin with a general description of the FMM, followed by the unique aspects of our implementation and finish with benchmarks showing the performance of jaxFMM.
+We begin with a brief introduction of the FMM and proceed by describing the unique aspects of our algorithm at each FMM stage.
+Then, we discuss JAX-specific implementation choices and their implications before we finish with benchmarks and a simple inverse-design example.